 - Place the pig in the racks inside the La Caja China, with the skin side down.
 Use a second cup of the mojo marinade to brush or pour onto the ribs and exposed meat.

 - Cover the roaster with the lid.
-If you are using 16-gauge steel for your lid, roast for four hours.
-If you are using 20-gauge steel for your lid, roast for three hours.
+If you are using 16-gauge steel for your lid, roast for at least four hours.
+If you are using 20-gauge steel for your lid, roast for at least three hours.
 Be sure to sweep up charcoal ash and replenish with 6-9 pounds of charcoal every 45 minutes.
 Use a wide paint scraper to sweep the ash and use a metal bucket to deposit the ash.

 - Lift the cover, lift the pig by the racks and place on a serving table.
 Remove the racks and cut away to serve.
 Use the remaining mojo marinade to serve with the pork or desired side dishes.

 You'll need a garlic press, blender, and injector

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Bene Casa Caja China style Aluminum Roaster 100 lb

 Ofargo Plastic Marinade Injector Syringe with Screw-on Meat Needle for BBQ Grill, 1-oz, Red, Recipe E-Book (Download PDF)